7 Facts from our FoundMyFitness Review

 For more context, your report could read that you have the variant of a genotype rs3184504(T; T), which has relationships with an increased risk of celiac disease.
 It would then give a health recommendation such as to avoid gluten foods.
 It also notes that this gene is not the only causal factor of celiac disease and that you should consult with a health professional and not assume that you have celiac disease.

 The report links gene variants to diseases and neurodegenerative disorders.
-We guess that isn’t a coincidence since that is the field of Dr. Rhonda’s specialty, where she has a wealth of knowledge.
+This is no coincidence since that is the field of Dr. Rhonda’s specialty, where she has a wealth of knowledge.

 Found My Fitness Review